Are you a participant?

 Public Events

-Astrid Tran 22 Nov 2023 4 min read
+Astrid Tran 07 November, 2024 8 min read

-The key difference between Lunar New Year vs Chinese New Year is while the Lunar New Year is the broader term associated with the start of a new year on the lunar calendar, which is based on the cycles of the moon, the Chinese New Year refers to the cultural traditions associated with celebrations within mainland China and Taiwan.
+The key difference between the Lunar New Year and Chinese New Year is while the Lunar New Year is the broader term associated with the start of a new year on the lunar calendar, which is based on the cycles of the moon, the Chinese New Year refers to the cultural traditions associated with celebrations within mainland China and Taiwan.

 So while the two terms are used interchangeably, Lunar New Year is not the same as Chinese New Year.
 Let’s explore each terminology’s distinctive trait in this article.